-Zichron Yaakov is a town on the Carmel mountain range in Haifa District.
-Zichron Yaakov was founded in 1882 with the help of Baron Edmond James de Rothschild.
-Let’s begin exploring!
+Zichron Yaakov is a town on Carmel Mountain in Haifa District.
+It was founded in 1882 with the help of Baron Edmond James de Rothschild.

 - 1 Map

 - 2 Directions

 - 3 Parking

 - 8 Beit Aaronsohn – Nili Museum

 - 10 The Benjamin Pool

 - 11 Tut-Neyar Paper Mill

 - 13 Restrooms

 - 15 The First Aliyah Museum